The words ‘insider trading’ might conjure images of certain celebs behind bars … but do you really know what insider trading is?

 Boesky’s specialty was corporate takeovers: he’d profit from investing based on new partnerships or acquisitions.
 He did well: by the mid-1980s, he was reportedly worth over $200 million.

 Unfortunately, the “greed is good” mentality didn’t serve him well in the long run.
 In 1987, he was sued over what partners claimed to be misleading documents about partnerships.
 Soon after, the SEC launched an investigation about information he’d received from corporate officers.

-Even so, he was fined $100 million and sentenced to 3.5 years in prison, so crime doesn’t pay!
+Even so, he was fined $100 million and sentenced to three and a half years in prison.
+Remember, crime doesn’t pay!

 Once upon a time, Albert Wiggin was the highly respected head of Chase Bank.
 But then, right before the 1929 stock market crash, it was revealed that he’d shorted 40,000 shares of his own company stock.
 Conflict of interest?
 Yes indeed.

 Adding insult to injury, he used family-owned corporations to hide his trades and worked from behind the scenes to build a position that would benefit him if the company failed.

 Believe it or not, at the time there wasn’t a law against shorting your own company … so Wiggin actually made $4 million in 1929 from his own company’s downfall and went on to take a big ol’ pension.